AsheDev/basic_rack_app/README.md

 Before the container can be started the image will first need to be built.
 To build the image run `docker build -t basic_rack_app .`.

+Note that the Docker approach is using a `startup.sh` script to start the rack server.
+You may need to change permissions on this file, `chmod u+x startup.sh` should do the trick.

 Once the image is built the container can be started with the command `docker run -p 5000:5000 basic_rack_app .`.
 The "-p" command maps the host port 5000 to the docker port 5000.